 - Dress for the weather in layers, with sturdy foot gear (we go out rain or shine).
-Many trips are designed for families.
+Many trips are designed for families with young children.

 - Pets – We love our dogs too, but please leave them at home unless they are a service animal.

 - Past Trips: See where we went and what we did here!